Dnawrkshp/deadlocked-cheats/README.md

 cd deadlocked-cheats
 ```

-4. Then you can build using:
+4. Then you can build and cheats by entering their directory using:

 ```sh
 make